Jazzzny/jdk-macos-legacy-old/README.md

 5. The built JDK will be located in `build/macosx-x86_64-server-release/images/jdk/Contents/Home/`.
 6. Use install_name_tool to change libjvm.dylib's reliance on libSystem.B.dylib to the legacy-support library.
 To clean the build environment, run `make dist-clean`.

+### Known Issues
+#### 10.8 Mountain Lion build is botched
+Building the 10.8 variant of the JDK requires changing the minimum target from 10.9 to 10.8 in various files.
+This is not the default as the build fails to perform build optimizations, resulting in a very slow JDK.
+Additionally, the JDK image fails to build, meaning that you must manually piece together the JDK.